gitdewz/API/readme.md

-Start of the API for Newgirra.
+Start of the API for Newgirra.<br />

-Make sure to activate the virtual environment using: env\Scripts\Activate You can deactive it with: env\Scripts\Deactivate
+Make sure to activate the virtual environment using: env\Scripts\Activate<br />
+You can deactive it with: env\Scripts\Deactivate<br />

-There isn't much here yet, but I made a basic setup for data models.
+There isn't much here yet, but I made a basic setup for data models.<br />
-I will add a request controller to allow for GET/POST/PUT/DELETE of the models using flask.
+I will add a request controller to allow for GET/POST/PUT/DELETE of the models using flask.<br />